Boroughs | Greenwich

 Plumstead Town Centre

-The Royal Borough of Greenwich is a thriving and diverse place to live and work in London, and one of the most iconic destinations in Europe for visitors.
+The Royal Borough of Greenwich is a diverse place to live and work.
 Located 10 minutes from central London, it's renowned for its rich royal and naval history, including Maritime Greenwich UNESCO World Heritage Site, its green spaces and as one of the London's emerging creative industry hubs.

 Population